-Samsung's New Galaxy S9 Has Super-Slow Mo And AR Emoji
+All Of The Random New Features In Samsung’s Galaxy S9

 That brings me to s u p e r s l o - m o.

-The Galaxy S9 can capture 960 frame-per-second video — in other words, super slow-motion — which is impressive, because most phones can only capture up to 240 frames per second.
+The Galaxy S9 can capture 960 frames-per-second video — in other words, super slow-motion — which is impressive, because most phones can only capture up to 240 fps.
 But only at 720p resolution (the iPhone 8 and X can capture 240 fps at 1080p).
 You can manually shoot super slo-mo, but Samsung’s built a new feature that can also capture The Action automatically, using motion detection.

 When it detects change in the frame, it’ll auto capture the footage at 960 fps, and, because Samsung, set the footage to tacky music. :)